-The board of trustees has an obligation to ensure the wellbeing of children in our care so they thrive, belong and achieve.
-We are committed to the prevention of child abuse and neglect and to the protection of all children.
+The school board has an obligation to ensure the wellbeing of children in our care so they thrive, belong and achieve.
+We are committed to the prevention of child abuse and neglect and the protection of all children.
 The safety and wellbeing of the child is our top priority.
-Advice will be sought through appropriate agencies in all cases of suspected or alleged abuse.